lifespline/lifespline-utils-python/README.md

 # About

 `lifespline-utils` is a Python package that provides a set of python utilities for the Lifespline project.
-Check the [changelog] for to check the utils released each version.
+Check the [changelog] to check the utils released each version.

 # Install